Is IBS a Disability?

 Some medical studies suggest that there may be a hormonal component to irritable bowel syndrome, which may result in changes of IBS symptoms – for better or worse – during pregnancy or menstruation.
 It has been estimated that approximately 80% of all those who receive a diagnosis of irritable bowel syndrome sufferers have an overgrowth of bacteria in the intestines; treatment often involves the use of antibiotics to control bacterial growth.

-Additionally, it appears that IBS episodes may be triggered by emotional factors such as stress, depression, anger, frustration, tenseness, or feeling overwhelmed.
+Additionally, there is medical evidence to support that IBS episodes may be triggered by emotional factors such as stress, depression, anger, frustration, tenseness, or feeling overwhelmed.
 As such, counseling and medication therapy is often utilized in order to try and reduce the number of irritable bowel syndrome attacks.
 Most IBS sufferers do respond well to treatment; however, it can take many months or years, as well as experimentation with various types of treatment, to find relief.

 Individuals who are not able to control their irritable bowel syndrome symptoms usually have pretty significant restrictions in their activities of daily living.
 Although IBS is a commonly diagnosed condition, it can nonetheless be a severe impairment.
 Even if your IBS is not currently disabling, it could be in the future.

 To prove to the LTD insurance company that your IBS is disabling, your medical records need to show how your IBS symptoms are so severe that they interfere with your ability to work.
 For example, if your abdominal pain and cramps interfere with your ability to focus and work at an acceptable pace, the insurance company should take these limitations into account in evaluating your claim.